UA-141369524-4

 Instructions

-• Finely shred chicken and mix in remaining ingredeints.
+• For chicken salad: finely shred cooked chicken and mix in remaining ingredients (except cabbage leaves).

 Easy Shrimp and Grits – 15 Minutes Healthy Spice Recipe